opendistro-for-elasticsearch/sql/docs/user/admin/settings.rst

 Description
 -----------

-We are migrating existing functionalities to a new query engine under development.User can choose to disable the new engine by the following command if any issue found.
+We are migrating existing functionalities to a new query engine under development.
+User can choose to enable the new engine if interested or disable if any issue found.

-1. The default value is true.
+1. The default value is false.
 2. This setting is node scope.
 3. This setting can be updated dynamically.